iridia-ulb/meta-pipuck-old/README.md

 # The meta-pipuck layer for the Yocto build system

-## Description
 This repository contains a layer of the Yocto build system, which generates a complete, bootable Linux OS ready to be run on the Pi-Puck mobile robot.
-This system comes preinstalled with:
+This layer provides three variants of the image for different use cases.

+### `pipuck-image-base`
+Provides a basic image with support for ARGoS.
+Well-suited for developing controllers using Lua.
+### `pipuck-image-cpp`
+Same as pipuck-image-base but with additional packages installed for on-robot C++ development (very slow).
+Provides a template C++ controller in the root user's home directory.
-- ARGoS3 and a plugin for the Pi-Puck robot
+- ARGoS3 headers
 - OpenCV
-- Python
 - GNU Compiler Collection (i.e., `gcc` and `g++` etc.)
 - GNU Debugger (`gdb`)
+### `pipuck-image-python`
+Same as pipuck-image-base but with additional packages installed for on-robot Python development (untested)
+- ARGoS3 headers
+- OpenCV
+- Python

 ## Quick start
 We have listed two ways to build the system below.
 The reccomended method is to use Docker which will ensure a clean and predictable build environment.
 The only drawback of the Docker method is that you will need to use sudo or to switch user to root to use Docker.
 However, this is also a requirement for writing the built image to a SD card.